 Mario Giacomelli, born in Senigallia, Italy on 08/01/1925 and died in Senigallia on 11/25/2000, was a great Italian and world photographer, but he was also a typographer and painter.

 I can swear and, I believe, you are capable of not believing that in 2018 in Paranapiacaba (SP-Brazil) I took this photograph of the top of the diptych I was already aware of this iconic photo by William Eggleston (which is mentioned in the literature as “Untitled, Tricycle and Memphis, 1970”), but I did not imagine that today I would be comparing mine with his made practically from the same angle.

 I don’t know if you, like me, are fans of photography work by Stephen Shore (born 1947 in New York-USA), an American photographer famous for his photographs – as many critics say – “of objects, everyday scenes or banal, and for pioneering the use of color in artistic photography “.
 Without a doubt, Stephen Shore’s photographic work is really very good.
 But (perhaps motivated by my personal identification with the photography theme) – and as there is always a ‘but’ in life – there is in my opinion, another photographer, also American, who is also considered the pioneer of worldwide color photography called William Christenberry (born on 1936 in Tuscaloosa, Alabama and died on 2016 in Washington, DC-USA).
 In my opinion – that coincides with that of a large number of critics – Christenberry is as well a great master in color photography.(texto em português ao final) Continue reading “Why I love William Christenberry’s photographic work”

 I am crazy about textures on the walls of the houses I see on the street – usually from older and often very degraded houses.
 Continue reading “textures for pleasure and grace in photography”

 Diptychs, triptychs and polyptychs are not only fun, but an expressive form of photography as they may tell stories more clearly than individual photos.
 Continue reading “Diptychs, triptychs and polyptychs can be fun and tell revealing stories”

 What autumn looks like in a small urban forest near my home in São Carlos, state of São Paulo, southeastern Brazil.
 Continue reading “Autumn.”

 COVID-19 times have been tough but have provided me with an opportunity, with time and patience, to scan old negatives and color slides that I used so much in my film photography.
-And, I rediscovered the beauty of the nostalgic and bucolic colors that these films (I used regular 100-200 ASA films from Kodak andContinue reading “Nostalgic and bucolic colors of the old and good color films.”
+And, I rediscovered the beauty of the nostalgic and bucolic colors that these films (I used regular 100-200 ASA films from Kodak and Fuji) reproduced.
+Continue reading “Nostalgic and bucolic colors of the old and good color films.”

 We should not be afraid to create experiments in life and in photography.
 Continue reading “Deceiving and overcoming fear: staying at home in COVID-19 times.”

 Detail of mosaic by Bassano Vaccarini at Mercadão de Ribeirão Preto, SP-Brazil.
 Bassano Vaccarini (Milan, Italy 1917-Altinópolis, SP 2002) was an Italian naturalized Brazilian writer, painter, teacher, set designer, costume designer and filmmaker.
 Continue reading “The strenght of geometry and colors in photography”

 “The world is blue at its edges and in its depth…For many years, I have been moved by the blues at the far edge of what can be seen, that color of horizon, of remote mountain ranges, of anything far away.
 The color of that distance is the color of an emotion, the color of solitude and of desire, the color of there seen from here, the color of where you are not.
 And the color of where you can never go.
 For the blue is not the place those miles away at the horizon…Blue is the color of longing for the distances you never arrive in, for the blue world.”
 (Lisa Elmalech) Continue reading “The Blue World”